drdmakau/FMDV_r1_modeling/README.md

 If you use this repository, please cite the associated manuscript:

-> Makau D. N., Arzt J., VanderWaal K., et al. (2025).
+> Makau D. N., Arzt J., VanderWaal K., (2025).
 “Machine learning‑based prediction of cross‑neutralization among FMDV serotype O viruses using VP1 sequence features.”
 PLOS Computational Biology, (in review)..

 ---